ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-07-21-mythical-man-month.md

   * achieved via a *single* architect
 * personal computer revolution means more general-purpose applications are being developed and sold
   * paradoxically, these are harder to design than custom systems
-  * these often feature from featuritis - adding so many features that performance and ease of use are negatively impacted
+  * these often suffer from featuritis - adding so many features that performance and ease of use are negatively impacted
 * The WIMP interface "now" exists
-  * Windows, Icons, Menuse, Pointing interface
+  * Windows, Icons, Menus, Pointing interface
   * essentially what everything uses
   * has great conceptual integrity
   * Brooks predicts WIMP will soon be a thing of the past